CivicActions/security-policy/README.md

 - The Drupal and CiviCRM databases (and database exports) should always be treated as confidential, since these contain personal information.
 - The uploaded files directory may need to be treated as confidential if the client site has any access-controlled content.
 - The site source code can normally be treated as non-confidential, unless this includes proprietary code from the client or 3rd parties.
-- The contents of the project management site (e.g. Trac), e-mail lists and related communication tools, will normally contain a mixture of confidential and non-confidential information:
+- The contents of the project management site (e.g. Trac, JIRA, Trello, etc.), e-mail lists and related communication tools, will normally contain a mixture of confidential and non-confidential information:
     - Information authored by CivicActions for clients will generally be non-confidential, unless we are bound by an NDA.
 However, CivicActions may from time to time produce content for a client that is owned by the client, and/or includes proprietary IP (such as trademarks, or copyrighted text), which should not be disseminated to third parties or used by CivicActions except by express permission of the client.
     - Information authored by clients or 3rd parties should generally be treated as confidential, unless it is clearly public-facing, and then its use other than as set forth in the engagement agreement may still require client permission.
 If in doubt, ask your supervisor or the General Counsel.
     - Non-confidential materials can be sourced for distribution or repurposing, but should be reviewed and redacted, if needed, to ensure no confidential information remains.